Joelius300/HeatingDataMonitor/SETUP.md

 ## Setup signal notifications

-In this setup I used a landline number to create a signal account and link it on the Raspberry Pi.
+In this setup I used a landline number to create a Signal account and link it on the Raspberry Pi.
 The process might change in future `signal-cli` versions, so check [Usage](https://github.com/AsamK/signal-cli#usage), [Registration with captcha](https://github.com/AsamK/signal-cli/wiki/Registration-with-captcha) and [Linking other devices (Provisioning)](https://github.com/AsamK/signal-cli/wiki/Linking-other-devices-(Provisioning)).

 On main PC: